-11 PROPERTY INVESTMENTS
+PROPERTY INVESTMENTS 11

-Group and College 2022 2021 Other Agricultural Commercial Total Total £'000 £'000 £'000 £'000 £'000 10.075 10,075 Valuation at start and end of year 10,075
+Group and College 2023 2022

+Agricultural Commercial Other Total Total

+£'000 £'000 £'000 £'000 £'000

+Valuation at start and end of year 10,075 10,075 10,075

 Commercial properties represent the portion of the H B Allen Centre and an adjoining business which are rented to commercial tenants.
 A formal valuation of the commercial properties was prepared by Carter Jonas as at 11th September 2020 for the year ended 31 July 2020.
 The valuation was conducted in accordance with the investment method of valuation.
 Subsequent assessment of valuations are based on readily available market information.
-Office rental values have primarily remained broadly similar across 2020-2022 and therefore the valuation at the start of the year approximates its valuation at the end of the year.
+Office rental values have remained broadly consistent since that valuation and the underlying property usage has remained the same, therefore the valuation at the start of the year approximates its valuation at the end of the year.